SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Policy-WG/Docs/GoogleDocs/1g-INSEasp4TsEWgGQSoTIxe-KLX79tXqzF3rhWbSI3M/doc-text-only.md

 Creating Policies

-What is the minimum required information needed to submit a Policy?
+What is the minimum required information to submit a policy?

 How are policies managed?

+How are policies prioritized?

+How are policies rewarded?

 Capturing insights from different Ambassador Program core members.